lw292/unixclass/README.md

 ./combine_data
 ```

-You will notice that I prefix the commands with `./`, which instructs the shell to look for the program in the current directory.
+You will notice that we prefix the commands with `./`, which instructs the shell to look for the program in the present working directory.
 This is the convention and best practice for running your own scripts, because if you don't specificy a specific path, the shell will first look for a command at the system level by that name.
-It is not only not efficient, but also could be dangerous.
-There are thousands of system commands, and one of them happen to have the same name as your script, you could be running that command instead.
+It is not only inefficient, but also could be dangerous.
+There are thousands of system commands, and if one of them happens to have the same name as your script, you could be running that command instead.

 <br/>